 MEDICAL MARIJUANA STATUTES: Maryland Darrell Putman Compassionate Use Act, Md.
 Code Ann., Crim.
 Law §5-601(c)(3)(II) (2003).

 Senate Bill 308, signed into law on May 10, 2011, removes fines and criminal penalties for citizens who successfully raise an 'affirmative defense' in court establishing that they possessed limited amounts (one ounce or less) of marijuana for medical purposes.
 Citizens who cultivate cannabis or who possess larger amounts of marijuana may still raise an affirmative defense at trial and, if successful, will have their sentence mitigated.

 ADDITIONAL AMENDMENTS: Yes

 House Bill 1101, signed into law on May 2, 2013, establishes an independent, 12-member medical marijuana commission within the state Department of Health.
 The commission will request applications from Maryland academic medical centers to operate 'medical marijuana compassionate use programs.'
 Members of the commission will decide which patients will qualify for the programs and will license growers to provide cannabis for therapeutic purposes.
-The law takes effect on October 1, 2013.
+The law took effect on October 1, 2013.
 However, no state-sanctioned research programs are expected to be operational until 2015 or later.